cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

 1. Navigate to the [TrollStore](https://github.com/opa334/TrollStore) GitHub page and follow the installation instructions for your device
    - If "Not Supported" is listed and you cannot jailbreak or you do not have an A11- device, you will be unable to proceed further
-2. Once trollstore is installed, install the [TrollNonce](https://github.com/opa334/TrollNonce/releases) app through TrollStore
+2. Once TrollStore is installed, install the [TrollNonce](https://github.com/opa334/TrollNonce/releases) app through TrollStore
 3. Proceed to the next section

 ## Finding the generator